lisp-docs/cl-language-reference/docs/code-blocks.md

 %  (with-output-to-string (*error-output*)
 %    (warn "this string is sent to *error-output*"))
 %  → "Warning: this string is sent to *error-output*
-% " ;The exact format of this string is \term{implementation-dependent}.
+% " ;The exact format of this string is implementation-dependent.
 %
 ```